PCDI Programming and Support Fund to Assist with Diversity Work

 Building upon the wonderful start Murray State University’s Blue Ribbon Task Force on Diversity and African American Priorities provided, it was necessary to transition that group from a special purpose, somewhat ad hoc body, into a permanent and standing governance body that will be housed within the President's Office: the MSU President’s Commission on Diversity and Inclusion.

 This body has wide-ranging leadership responsibility for planning, developing, improving and evaluating Murray State University's overall diversity efforts across all areas of campus endeavor.
 The President’s Commission on Diversity and Inclusion worked toward the creation of Murray State University’s own Campus Diversity Plan taking into consideration the Commonwealth of Kentucky’s Statewide Diversity Plan and has transitioned toward implementation and oversight of the Murray State University Diversity Plan.

-- Charley Allen, Web Specialist, University Communications
+- Charley Allen, Web Manager, University Communications

 - Caroline Atkins, Director, Training Resource Center